sql-machine-learning/elasticdl/elasticdl/python/data/recordio_gen/recordio_data_preparation_tutorial.md

     Notes:
     1. If your PySpark job needs other dependencies in the image, you can create your own image derived from the sample Dockerfile.
-    2. You need to mount your own local directory in which your training data locates to the container.
-    3. You need to provide your own [model file](https://github.com/wangkuiyi/elasticdl/blob/0b7d75fd5073802f33e192244283b86ccf2684e0/elasticdl/doc/model_building.md), from which we need the [feature](https://github.com/wangkuiyi/elasticdl/blob/develop/elasticdl/doc/model_building.md#feature_columns) and [label](https://github.com/wangkuiyi/elasticdl/blob/develop/elasticdl/doc/model_building.md#label_columns) columns, as well as the [user-defined data processing logic](prepare_data_for_a_single_file).
+    2. You need to provide your own [model file](https://github.com/wangkuiyi/elasticdl/blob/0b7d75fd5073802f33e192244283b86ccf2684e0/elasticdl/doc/model_building.md), from which we need the [feature](https://github.com/wangkuiyi/elasticdl/blob/develop/elasticdl/doc/model_building.md#feature_columns) and [label](https://github.com/wangkuiyi/elasticdl/blob/develop/elasticdl/doc/model_building.md#label_columns) columns, as well as the [user-defined data processing logic](prepare_data_for_a_single_file).
-    4. There are some other arguments you can pass to our backbone PySpark file as you can see [here](TODO: add the link here once this PR is merged).
+    3. There are some other arguments you can pass to our backbone PySpark file as you can see [here](TODO: add the link here once this PR is merged).

 ## PySpark Job on Google Cloud